vinc/runa.sh/README.md

 # Runa

-Runa makes it easy to run heavy tasks on many servers and get the result from anywhere.
+Runa makes it easy to run heavy scripts on your servers and check the result from anywhere.

 ## Setup